avhz/RustQuant/README.md

         <img alt="Dependencies" src="https://deps.rs/repo/github/avhz/RustQuant/status.svg">
 </p> -->

 A Rust library for quantitative finance tools.
+Also the largest option pricing library in Rust.

-:dart: I want to hit a stable and legitimate `v1.0.0` by the end of 2023, so any and all feedback, suggestions, or contributions are strongly welcomed!
+:dart: I want to hit a stable `v1.0.0` by the end of 2023, so any feedback, suggestions, or contributions are strongly welcomed!

 Email me at: <RustQuantContact@gmail.com>

 Join the Discord server: <https://discord.gg/tQcM77h8vr>

-**Disclaimer**: This is currently a free-time project and not a professional financial software library.
-Nothing in this library should be taken as financial advice, and I do not recommend you to use it for trading or making financial decisions.

 ## :newspaper: Latest features